willgebhardt/ngc-sim-lib/docs/compartments.md

 # Compartments

-Inside ngcsimlib there is the global state as the backbone of any given model.
+Within ngcsimlib, the global state serves as the backbone of any given model.
-This global state is the culmination of all the dynamic or changing parts of the model.
-Each value that builds this state is stored in a special container that helps track these changes known as a Compartment.
+This global state is essentially the culmination of all of the dynamic or changing parts of the model itself.
+Each value that builds this state is stored within a special "container" that helps track these changes over time -- this is referred to as a "compartment" (`Compartment`).

 ## Practical Information

-Practically when working with compartments there are a few simple things to keep in mind and the rest is all behind the scenes bookkeeping.
-The first piece to keep in mind is that each compartment holds a value and thus setting a compartment with `myCompartment = newValue` will not function as intended as this will overwrite the python object that is the compartment with `newValue`.
+Practically, when working with compartments, there are a few simple things to keep in mind despite the fact that most of ngcsimlib's primary operation is behind-the-scenes bookkeeping.
+The two main points to note are:
-Instead, make use of the `.set()` method to update the value stored inside a compartment so `myCompartment = newValue` becomes `myCompartment.set(newValue)`.
+1. Each compartment holds a value and, thus, setting a compartment with `myCompartment = newValue` will not function as intended since this will overwrite the Python object, i.e., the compartment with `newValue`.
+Instead, it is important to make use of the `.set()` method to update the value stored inside a compartment so `myCompartment = newValue` becomes `myCompartment.set(newValue)`.
-The second piece of information is that to retrieve a value from the compartment use `myCompartment.get()`.
-These methods to get and set data inside a compartment are the two main pieces to remember.
+2. In order to retrieve a value from a compartment, use `myCompartment.get()`.
+These methods of getting and setting data inside a compartment are important to use when both working with and designing a multi-compartment component (i.e., `Component`).

-## Technical information
+## Technical Information

-The follow sections are devoted to more technical information regarding how a compartment functions in the broader scope of ngcsimlib and how to leverage that information.
+The follow sections are devoted to explication of more technical information regarding how a compartment functions with in the broader scope of ngcsimlib and, furthermore, to explain how to leverage this information.

-### How data is stored
+### How Data is Stored (Within a Model Context)

-The data stored inside a compartment is not actually stored inside a compartment.
-Instead, it is stored inside the global state and each compartment just holds the path or `key`, in the global state to pull a specific piece of information.
-As such it is technically possible to manipulate the value of a compartment without actually touching the compartment object created in a component.
-By default, compartments have safeguards to prevent this from happening accidentally but directly addressing the compartment in the global state has no such safeguards.
+The data stored inside of a compartment is not actually physically stored within a compartment.
+Instead, it is stored inside of the global state and each compartment effectively holds the path or `key` to the right spot in the global state, allowing it to pull out a specific piece of information.
+As such, it is technically possible to manipulate the value of a compartment without actually touching the compartment object itself within any given component.
+By default, compartments have in-built safeguards in order to prevent this from happening accidentally; however, directly addressing the compartment within the global state directly has no such safeguards.

-### What is targeting
+### What is "Targeting"?

-As discussed in the model building section there is a concept of wiring together different compartments of different components.
-These wires are created through the concept of targeting.
-In esscence targeting is just updating the path stored in a compartment with the path of a different compartment.
-This means that if the targeted compartment goes to retireve the value stored in it, it will actually retrieve the value for the a different compartment.
-When a compartment is in this state where it is targeted at another compartment it is set to read only meaning that it can not modify a different compartment.
+As discussed in the model building section, there is notion of "wiring" together different compartments of different components -- this is at the core of NGC-Learn's and NGC-Sim-Lib's "nodes-and-cables system".
+These wires are created through the concept of "targeting,", which is, in essence, just the updating of the path stored within a compartment using the path of a different compartment.
+This means that, if the targeted compartment goes to retrieve the value stored within it, it will actually retrieve the value of a different compartment (as dictated by the target).
+When a compartment is in this state -- where it is targeting another compartment -- it is set to read, which only means that it cannot modify a different compartment.